 EarthHuman World

-Will you see colors in the aurora?
+Will you see colors in aurora?
+Or do you need a camera?

 Do you see colors in an aurora?
 Mike Taylor de-saturated some of the colors in this photo – that is, he subtracted the colors via processing – to show what his eye saw at his location.
 Image via Mike Taylor.
+Used with permission.

 By Mike Taylor of Taylor Photography in Unity, Maine.